 What is thrombosis?

-Thrombosis occurs when a blood clot forms either in a vein or an artery even though you are not bleeding.
+Thrombosis occurs when a blood clot forms either in a vein or an artery.
 The clot is known as a thrombus.

 Types of thrombosis

 If you have a blood clot in a vein near the skin, it is known as superficial thrombosis.
 This can be painful, but is usually not serious.